Alexander Pushkin and Natalia Goncharova. Love story

 Pushkin’s wife was almost constantly pregnant or stayed home after the childbirth – for five years of marriage she gave birth to four children.
 There were no signs of trouble.
 Alexander and Natalia were happy with each other.

 The poet never doubted the fidelity of his wife.
 Although, there were a lot of rumors.
-Charles Georges D’Anthes, the adopted son of a homosexual Gekkeren, really courting Natalie, but neither she nor her husband did not take this seriously.
+Charles Georges D’Anthes, the adopted son of a homosexual Gekkeren, really courted Natalie, but neither she nor her husband did not take this seriously.
 D’Anthes even married Natalia’s sister Ekaterina to be closer to the object of his passion.

 In the late 90s of XX century, essay signed by Jorge Luis Borges was very popular.
 “D’Anthes’s bullet did not hit the target.
 Konstantin Danzas, poet’s second in a duel, said: “We started our way back.
 It seemed to me that I heard a shot in Pushkin’s coach.
 We stayed at the house.
 Alexander didn’t come out and I decided to help him.
-Pushkin’s face was paler than marble, bloody hand was pressed to stomach and near his feet was a pocket pistol made in England.
+Pushkin’s face was paler than marble, bloody hand was pressed to stomach and near his feet there was a pocket pistol made in England.
 “Tell them that is was D’Anthes” – he whispered softly.
 And so I did.”

 The essay was an ordinary literary hoax.
 But the legend was believed in, because it was very close to the truth.
 Pushkin’s death was actually a suicide.